ivanp7/autoconfig-scripts/README.md

 Arch/Artix Linux auto configuration scripts
 --------------------------------------------

-* 0-installation-files
+* 00-installation-files

 Helper files to be used during the installation process.

+* 10-general-system-configuration

+Scripts that do general configuration suitable for any system.

-* 1-system-wide-configuration
+* 11-desktop-server-configuration

-Scripts that make system-wide adjustments.
+Scripts that do configuration for desktop/server systems.

+* 12-graphics-configuration

+Scripts that configure X server, graphics driver and related things.

-* 2-user-specific-configuration
+* 1a-user-specific-configuration

-Scripts that make user-specific adjustments.
+Scripts that do user-specific adjustments.

-* 3-extra-software-lists
+* 20-extra-software-lists

 Lists of the useful optional software.